Love French Food

 When cooled, slice and serve pieces on a plate or shallow bowl that will hold a scoop or two of ice cream, a dollop of whipped cream, or a spoonful of crème fraîche.

-What type of apples are best for making Tarte Tatin?
+What type of apples are best for making a caramelized apple tart?

-Any cooking apple that won't get mushy and is a little tart, is good for making this classic French dessert.
+Any cooking apple that won't get mushy and is a little tart is good for making a classic French caramelized apple tart.
 Like Golden Delicious, Honey Crisp, Granny Smith, Braeburn, Fuji, or Gala.

-Yes, this is a perfect dish to make a day ahead or even 2-3 as the longer it sits, the better it sets up.
+Yes, this is a perfect dish to make a day ahead or even 2-3 days ahead, as the longer it sits, the better the caramelized apple tart sets up.

-What type of pastry should be used in a Tarte Tatin?
+What type of pastry should be used in a caramelized apple tart?

 ✨Make These Amazing Recipes